 of the day’s events.

 inform on site.

 Holidays and closing days

 24-26 Dec. and 31 Dec. closed from 4 p.m.

 Important information about visiting the exhibition

 We kindly ask you to consider the following before visiting the exhibition:

-- Wearing a medical or FFP2 mask is mandatory.
+- Wearing an FFP2 mask or a medical mask is mandatory.
 Children up to the age of 6 are exempt from the mask requirement.

-- The generally applicable distance and hygiene rules apply throughout the building and in the exhibition rooms.
+- The generally known distance and hygiene rules apply throughout the building and in the exhibition rooms.

 - All surfaces and elements of the exhibition are continuously cleaned.
 We also provide disinfectant wipes for the hearing elements and media stations.